Pilates: A Classic Workout for a New Body

 A review of 3 studies found that Pilates improved function and decreased pain in people with chronic low back pain.
 The studies did not however, determine which exercises were the most effective.

-After undergoing knee surgery from "doing weights wrong for too long," Raoul Choos started working with Longo.
+After undergoing knee surgery from "doing weights wrong for too long," Raoul started working with Barbara.
 A few months of twice-weekly sessions gave him relief from chronic back pain and helped strengthen his abdominal muscles.
-"Crunches can only do so much," says Choos.
+"Crunches can only do so much," says Raoul.
 "But every exercise in Pilates works your center.
 I can feel the different compartments of my abdominals now."

 From ballet to golf, the skills gained through Pilates make other activities easier.
-"In general, Pilates is more applicable to sports than conventional exercise," says Joan Briebart.
+"In general, Pilates is more applicable to sports than conventional exercise," says Joan.
 "Banging out miles on an aerobic machine does not train the body to perform any better."

-Specifically, Pilates-based exercises improve athletic performance in several ways, according to Briebart.
+Specifically, Pilates-based exercises improve athletic performance in several ways, according to Joan.

 Body Balance and Flexibility